scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 10 minutes, requires a free hand

-Black tendrils erupt from your hand to bind a target.
-The target must make a Dexterity save vs your spellcasting.
+Black tendrils erupt from your hand to bind a target you can see.
+The target must make a Dexterity save against your spellcasting.
 On fail, the target is grappled, or restrained on a crit.
 The Tendrils require a free hand to grasp, or else the target is freed.
 On each of your move and sprint actions you may pull or slide the grappled target 1 tile.
 On their turn the grappled creature can spend 5 AP attempting to break free, making a Strength save against your casting.
 Any ability or effect that would cause them to move more than 5 tiles away from you uses your spellcasting roll for the save instead of the normal roll.
 If the target moves more than 5 tiles away from you the tendrils break and the spell ends.

-Add a proficiency die for every level above the 1st.
+Add a proficiency die for every level above 1st.

 ___
 #### Charming Guise